hg-pyun/node-image-filter/readme.md

 ```
 render(imagePath, filter[, options], callback);
 ```
-You can use preset filters or custom filters. callback function receive result data.
+You can use preset filters or custom filters. callback function receives result data.
 The data contains image buffer, type, width, height information.
 Let's look at the example.

 ```javascript